-Three of my favorite books.
+From my home library, three of my favorite books.

 Thomas Jefferson wrote, “I cannot live without books.”
 Me too!
 I have bought, received, rescued, and read many books.
 I have over 1, 000 books.
 Growing up, I spent many hot summer days in Silas Bronson library, our town’s library.
 Deciding which books to read was not easy.
 I wanted to read them all.
 The maximum number of books I could check out at a time was eight so I took full advantage.
 I devoured them.
 They transported me to a life of characters, events, and imagination.
 They made me laugh, cry, dream, and wonder.
 Books have shaped me and continue to impact me.
 But I have three that have a special place in my heart.

 Paulo Coelho’s The Alchemist is a beautifully and simply written book.
 I picked up a copy at a then Border’s bookstore years after it was first published.
 I loved it so much I bought the Spanish translation.
 The Alchemist is even more beautiful in Spanish.
 I grabbed complimentary copies at a teaching conference and shared them with my students.
 I required The Alchemist in my listening/speaking class for international students.